 A cure typically stops the advancement of liver scarring (called fibrosis) and may even send it in reverse to an extent.
 Ridding yourself of the virus also reduces, but does not necessarily eliminate, the raised risk of future health complications resulting from hep C, including cirrhosis, liver cancer, liver failure and death.
 The risks of such outcomes are higher if someone is cured of hep C when they already have severe liver scarring or cirrhosis.

 There are a number of highly effective treatments currently approved by the U.S. Food and Drug Administration (FDA) to treat hepatitis C. Many others are being studied in clinical trials or are awaiting FDA approval.
 For details on these medications, click here.
 To check out the AASLD-recommended regimens for those who are coinfected with HIV, click here.
-(The treatment recommendations are based on your hep C genotype.
-If you don't know your virus genotype, that's a good thing to ask your doctor.)
+(The treatment recommendations are based on your hep C genotype and how well your liver is functioning.
+If you don't know your virus genotype or how well your liver is functioning, these are good things to discuss with your doctor.)

 Some of the hepatitis C drugs have been shown to interact negatively with HIV antiretrovirals.
 This is called a drug-drug interaction.
 So it's important for you, your physician and your pharmacist to consider what HIV regimen you are taking, to make sure it is safe with the hep C medications you are going to take and to make any necessary adjustments.
 Luckily, with the number of HCV therapies available today, the opportunities for safe and effective treatment when someone is being treated for HIV are quite broad.